KohinaTheCat/Shopify-Backend-Challenge/README.md

 password: password
 ```

-> note: these credentials are publicly accessible, thus the data from this account are not being accounted for
+> note: these credentials are publicly accessible, thus the data from this account are not being accounted for.
+> another note: endoints run locally are on `http://localhost:5000`

 #### Endpoints: